JemmyAzuka/Lanaguage-Detection/README.md

 ## Dataset

-For this demonstration, a sample dataset is provided (language_dataset.csv).
+For this demonstration, a sample dataset is provided (Language Detection.xls).
 The dataset contains text samples from various languages.
 You can use this dataset to follow along with the notebook and practice language detection.